JPGIODevs/JPGIODevs/README.md

 <details>
  <summary><h3>👨‍💻 Jack's Coding Journey</h3></summary>
+  THIS IS SLIGHTLY OLD, BARE WITH : )
    I started my coding journey at the ripe age of 5.
-A wonderous little mind became a computer science student with a passion to learn everything I could about this programming world - from linux to integrated systems to neural networks.
-The gateway-drug was python, creating small games into my teens, moving onto full-blown membership database software for my home-town gym.
+A young mind became a computer-science student with a passion to learn everything I could about the programming world - from linux to integrated systems to neural networks.
+The gateway-drug was .BAT files, creating small games into my teens, moving onto full-blown membership database software for my home-town gym.
 This burning desire to constantly expand, to constantly make a difference, drew me to create JPGIO-Developments.
 All the while pursuing my forever-present skillset in media creation (photography, cinematography, advertising).
 My automotive-engineering job of my late-teens fell to side whilst I continued pursuing my dreams, and the rest is history.
-Now I've taken the leap away from that safety net of job into this uncomfortable, unexplored world that it being a creator and entrepeneur (once again).
+I'd taken the leap away from that safety in 2021 into this uncomfortable, unexplored world that is being a developer.
 Not once have I looked back.
-The desire within me to develop the solutions of the future, to connect with the greatest minds of our planet, to deliver the best service, to over-achieve, is the same desire which goes into each and every development and solution I will and have ever made.
-There is a dream - a dream that I'll one day, with yourselves, look upon what we have built, and smile :).
+I still feel the  desire to develop for solutions of the future, to deliver the best service, to over-achieve and more.
+But most of-all, to LIVE life in the process : ) Cheers!

 [website]: https://jpgiodevelopments.com
 [Linktree]: https://linktr.ee/jpgiodevs